 “When I started out, Sandals and SuperClubs were the big names,” says Tom Carr, an All Inclusive travel expert who has been booking all-inclusive vacations since 1998.
 “Back then, we identified 25 properties that offered a fully inclusive experience.
 Now we have close to 400 to chose from.”

-AMResorts, which will have 40 properties in its portfolio by 2015, manages six all-inclusive brands (Sunscape, Secrets, Dreams, Breathless, Zoetry and Now) designed to appeal to couples, families or singles at different ages and price points.
+AMResorts, which now has 40 properties in its portfolio, manages six all-inclusive brands (Sunscape, Secrets, Dreams, Breathless, Zoetry and Now) designed to appeal to couples, families or singles at different ages and price points.
 Even Club Med has evolved, now offering 80 different experiences worldwide, including themed vacations and upscale versions for families.

 Of course, the all-inclusive experience and its costs vary widely across resorts and by destination, season and room category.

 Major hotel brands, like Starwood and Hyatt, have been dipping their toes in this market either by opening new properties or offering all-inclusive options along with conventional European Plan (a la carte meals and drink) rates.
-Hyatt Ziva Los Cabos (for families) and adult-only Hyatt Zilara Cancun both opened last November; Hyatt Ziva Rose Hall will debut in Jamaica in late 2014.
+Hyatt Ziva Los Cabos (for families) and adult-only Hyatt Zilara Cancun both opened in November 2013; Hyatt Ziva Rose Hall debuted in Jamaica in late 2014.